Ensembl/webvm/README.txt

 To what should this be set, when absent?
 Presumably a direct (non-zxtm) connection is from inside?

+On developers' apache configs, for now, HTTP_CLIENTREALM should be set by hand in apps/DEVEL_OTTER.conf.
+E.g.:
+    SetEnv HTTP_CLIENTREALM sanger,bogus_from_DEVEL_otter_conf

 ** ServerConf/conf/ contents
 *** What is /ServerRoot_B0RK ?
 The Apache build process hardwires various filenames into the config